 Shore excursions: Shore excursions in Cape Town are many and varied, running from historical trips to Robin Island to game safaris into the interior and wine wasting on the Garden Route.

 Language: English primarily, but there are 11 official languages in South Africa

-	Staying safe: Cape Town is the safest of South Africa’s big cities, but caution should still be exercised – don’t leave valuables unattended, and avoid walking alone or in small groups at night.
+Staying safe: Cape Town is one of South Africa’s big cities, and caution should be exercised when off the ship – don’t leave valuables unattended, and avoid walking alone or in small groups at night.